🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 We were just all horrified.

-Which translates to, no, Selfie, uh, she's not too black, that one.
+She goes, no, Sophie, which translates to, no, Sophie, she's not too black, that one.

 So when you're saying, like, no, no, there's nothing wrong with being physically short, because if you're physically short, but you agree with the things that I want you to agree with, it's like you meet the qualifier of being physically tall.